ggh5454/HeavyBallNODE/README.md

 # Heavy Ball Neural Ordinary Differential Equations

-This is the official implementation of Heavy Ball Neural Ordinary Differential Equations.
+This repository is based on the official implementation of **Heavy Ball Neural Ordinary Differential Equations** by [Hedi Xia](https://github.com/hedixia/HeavyBallNODE).
+The original repository can be found [here](https://github.com/hedixia/HeavyBallNODE).
-For any questions about the code, please correspond to hedixia@ucla.edu.
 The code is based on Pytorch and torchdiffeq, and all default numerical solvers used in the experiments are dopri5.

 ## Usage